Ricardosgeral/relier/README.md

 you will get a *wait a few seconds* progress bar.
 After a few seconds, the acquisition system will restart, and show the corrected measurements.
 Now the piezometric pressures should be nearly null.
-The next figure exemplifies the '*zeroing*' procedure, which is done at the same time in all pressure sensor.
+The next figure exemplifies the '*zeroing*' procedure, which is done in all pressure sensons simultaneously.

 ![zeroing](Nextion/GUI/Zeroing_explain.png)